RockHoward/radguild/Membership.md

 Some channels of the [**RadGuild discord**](https://discord.gg/rugMH3cNBv) require an advanced rank.

+### Getting an Invitation

-You can  get an invite to the RadGuild by:
+You can get an invite to visit the RadGuild discord by:

-- writing an impressive introduction outlining your relevant skilld in the Scrypto Forum above; or
+- writing an impressive introduction outlining your relevant skills in the Scrypto Forum above; or

-- engaging with the learning materials and demonstrating that you are ready for a project; or
+- engaging with the learning materials in the Scrypto Forum and demonstrating that you are ready for a real project; or

-- having a member of RadGuild recommend you.
+- having a member in good standing of RadGuild recommend you.

+### Our Recruitment Process

 While RadGuild is mainly about supporting developers, we also need graphic designers, project managers, project designers, sales people and such as well.
-If you think that you cn help us succeed and, like most RadGuild members, only have some part time hours available, we would like to hear from you.
+If you think that you can help us succeed and, like most RadGuild members, only have some part time hours available, we would like to hear from you.

 Or "invite only" membership approach is probably temporary.
 With time and growth you can expect the Guild